mart-anthony-stark/Unnamed.js/README.md

 ```

 - In your main script, call the unnamed function and assign it to a variable
+  There are 2 ways to start the server, if you passed the options when calling the method, the server will automatically start.

 ```javascript
 const unnamed = require("unnamed-js");